AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/media-concurrent-viewers.md

 ## Use

+To use an [!UICONTROL Media concurrent viewers] panel:

-1. Create a Media concurrent viewers panel.
+1. Create a [!UICONTROL Media concurrent viewers] panel.
 For information about how to create a panel, see [Create a panel](panels.md#create-a-panel).

 1. Ensure you select a data view for the panel that has components configured from the Streaming Media Collection Add-on.